 Gardaí are very concerned for the welfare of missing 14-year-old girl

-Gardaí are seeking the public's assistance in tracing the whereabouts of 14-year-old Laura Roberts, missing from her home in Dun Laoghaire, Co.
-Dublin since Wednesday 21st July, 2021.
+Gardaí are seeking the public’s assistance in tracing the whereabouts of 14-year-old Sebastiana Paun, who is missing from the Mulhuddart area of Dublin 15 since 6:45pm yesterday evening, Tuesday, July 27, 2021.

-Laura is described as being 5’ 7” in height with long dark brown hair.
-When last seen she was wearing a pink school sweater and black leggings.
+Sebastiana is described as being 5’ 1” in height, of slim build with long brown hair.
+When last seen she was wearing white jeans, black runners, a light blue hoodie, blue gillet and gold earrings.

+It is believed that Sebastiana may be in the Dublin City Centre area.

-The Gardaí and Laura's family are very concerned for her welfare and urge anyone with any information on Laura’s whereabouts to contact Dun Laoghaire Garda Station on (01) 666 5000, or any Garda station.
+Anyone with any information that can assist Gardaí in locating Sebastiana is asked to contact Blanchardstown Garda station on 01 666 7000, the Garda Confidential Line on 1800 666 111 or any Garda Station.